 How much does it cost?

 (Special dances may have higher suggested donations.)

 G.O.D.S. conducts contra dances, along with waltzing sessions, at least twice monthly.
 Dances are regularly held on the first and fifth Sunday, and third Saturday of each month.
 Sometimes additional dances are held.
 More information on our contra dance and waltzing schedule is found on our Calendar page.

 Contra dance is done with a lively, walking step.
 You simply walk in time to the music – one step for each beat of music.
 There is no fancy footwork required.
 There is a caller for every dance who walks the dancers through the moves before the music begins and continues to call until the dancers are confidently moving through the dance.
 If you can walk, you can contra dance!

 How do I learn the dances?

 There is a workshop for beginners 15 minutes before the dance.
 It is highly recommended that newcomers attend these workshops.
 You will be given a good foundation that will help you relax and have fun!
-Typically, the dances have more simple patterns in the early part of the evening, with just a couple of basic moves.
+Typically, the dances have more simple patterns in the early part of the evening.
 As the evening progresses, there will be additional moves taught and added so that by the end of the night, you will have experienced most of the basic moves.
 If you remember one or two of those after the dance is over, that’s great!
 You’ll get comfortable with more moves when you come back again.
 Before long, you’ll be one of the experienced dancers helping the newcomers learn to contra dance!
 And remember that even those of us who have danced for years sometimes forget what comes next or get turned around.
 So, when that happens, LAUGH!
 We’re all in this dance together.
 The contra dance mantra is, “If you’re having fun, you’re doing it right!”